jeffbuttars/apistar-autoapp/README.md

 ## Features

-* Automatically build URLs based on your projeccts structure.
+* Automatically build URLs based on your project's structure.
     * Autoapp [Includes routes](https://docs.apistar.com/api-guide/routing/#routing-in-larger-projects)
         from apps in your project creating the appropriate URL based on the filesystem path from the projects root `app.py` file.